CapitaineJSparrow/emusak-ui/Readme.md

 # Emusak UI

 Emusak-ui is a graphical mod for [Emusak](https://github.com/sinscove/EmuSAK).
-This is a tool which allows you to download saves and shaders for switch emulators using a compatible Emusak backend.
+This is a tool which allows you to download saves and shaders for switch emulators using a compatible Emusak backend compatible both with linux (only tested with ubuntu) and windows

 ### Download